Posted: Jun 30, 2014 11:44 AM

 Prosecutors allege that Rainey during a May 4, 2010, congressional briefing failed to disclose information about the estimated rate that oil was spewing from BP's blown-out Macondo well after the April rig explosion.
 They also claim Rainey responded to a letter from a subcommittee chairman, then-Rep. Edward Markey, with false and misleading information about flow-rate estimates.
 Markey is now a Democratic senator from Massachusetts.

 Rainey also faces a charge of making false statements.
 Also, after Engelhardt threw out the original obstruction charge, prosecutors obtained a new indictment on that charge.
 Rainey has pleaded not guilty.
-His defense lawyers in Washington did not immediately respond to a request for comment Monday morning.
+His defense lawyers declined comment Monday.

 The opinion by Judge Stephen Higginson for a panel that also included Emilio Garza and E. Grady Jolly said the text of the law in question is "plain and determinative" and that "all tools of statutory construction favor reading" the law to include subcommittees.